 Stephen earned a BA in French and a BS in sociology from Brigham Young University, and an MA and PhD in sociology from the University of North Carolina at Chapel Hill.

 Rahul Vinnakota is a Managing Director of H.I.G.
-Capital and is responsible for all aspects of the investment process and has extensive experience advising middle market companies.
-He holds a B.A. in Economics from Duke and an M.B.A. from Harvard Business School.
-Mr. Vinnakota sits on the boards of Digital Room, Inc. and Caraustar.
-He served as a member of the Duke Annual Fund Executive Committee and as co-chair of his 15th class reunion.
+Capital.
+Rahul holds an A.B. in Economics from Duke and an M.B.A. from Harvard Business School.
+He served as a member of the Duke Annual Fund Executive Committee and as co-chair of his 5th, 10th, and 15th class reunions.
 Mr. Vinnakota lives in New York City with his wife and two children.

 Catherine Ward (T’18) majored in English as an undergraduate, with a minor in education and a certificate in Ethics and Society.
 The Kenan Institute was a core component of her undergraduate education: she participated in DukeEngage in Dublin, Citizenship Lab: Tools for Change, and the Pursuit of Purpose program.
 Her experiences with Kenan informed her English research, which focused on female diaspora narratives.